Piano Settings and Tuning Guide

 (I) Problem Overview

-Surprisingly the old V-Combo VR700 had a ‘better’ piano implementation than todays VR09/730: much longer decay, full dynamic range (imitating even ‘hammer response’), less aggressive velocity-modeling, full sympathetic resonance simulation (including lid position etc), dedicated ‘piano EQ’, etc.
+It’s irritating that old V-Combo VR700 had a ‘much better’ piano implementation than VR09/730 with much longer decay, full dynamic range (imitating even ‘hammer mechanics’), less aggressive velocity-modeling, full sympathetic resonance simulation, dedicated ‘piano EQ’, etc.

 (II) VR ‘Piano’ models/patches

-Comparing and analysing different VR Grands might help you to understand your preferred piano patches.
+Comparing and analysing different VR Grands might help you to understand piano patches.

 ‘GrandPianoV’ vs. ‘GrandPianoV2’ vs. ‘Mono Piano’

-1. GrandPianoV: the VR factory patch ‘GrandPianoV’ is the ‘clean center Grand’ without any added VR-EFX.
-It is of the ‘3-velocity-sample’ type (3 ranges of key pressure – low/mid/high – using different samples each) combined to (quite aggressive) ‘dynamic modelling’ which adds ‘brilliance’ with increasing key pressure.
+1. GrandPianoV: the VR factory patch ‘GrandPianoV’ is the ‘clean center Grand’ without any added EFX.
+It is of the ‘3-velocity-sample’ type (3 ranges of key pressure – low/mid/high – are using each a different sample) combined to (quite aggressive) ‘dynamic modelling’ which adds ‘brilliance’ with increasing key pressure.

-2. GrandPianoV2: the VR factory patch ‘GrandPianoV2’ has VR-EFX TONE set – if you reset TONE to zero, ‘V2’ turns out to sound nearly like ‘V’:
+2. GrandPianoV2: the VR factory patch ‘GrandPianoV2’ has EFX TONE set – if you reset TONE to zero, ‘V2’ sounds close tp ‘V’:

-In the high and mid velocity sample range, both patches share the same sample and modelling: they sound identical
+In the mid and high velocity layer, ‘V’ and ‘V2’ have the same samples and modelling: they are identical

-3. Mono Piano: the VR factory patch ‘Mono Piano’ is NOT a real mono (‘mono sampled’) piano but nothing other than VR GrandV2 where Roland applied a ‘trick’ to render it into mono: Roland engages Overdrive (!) – VR Overdrive has the property to switch a (any) VR sound from stereo to mono by summing R and L channel into one signal !
-The result of this ‘R+L monoisation’ is the same false sounding interferences (phase distortions) discribed in later ‘STEREO vs. MONO’ chapter.
-Add to this the amount of overdrive Roland had opted for and you hear what you hear: a piano from a 1920 shellac recording 🙂
+3. Mono Piano: the VR factory patch ‘Mono Piano’ is NOT a real mono piano (‘mono sample’) but in fact GrandPianoV2 where Roland applied a ‘trick’ to render it mono: Roland adds EFX Overdrive – and OD switches a (any) VR sound from stereo to mono by summing R and L channel into one signal.
+The result of ‘R+L monoisation’ is the same false sounding interferences (phase distortions) described in the ‘STEREO vs. MONO’ chapter (of this page).
+This and the mount of overdrive Roland had opted for is what you hear: a piano from a 1920 shellac recording 🙂

-Turning VR EFX (Overdrive and Compression) of ‘Mono Piano’ to zero (disabeling ‘monoisation’) reveals … nothing other than GrandPianoV2 (without EFX either) 🙂
+Setting EFX (Overdrive and Compression) of ‘Mono Piano’ to zero (disabeling ‘monoisation’) reveals … nothing other than GrandPianoV2 🙂

 Summary: